Hanesbrands: History

-In October 2017, Hanes announced a $60 million acquisition of Norcross, GA based Alternative Apparel.
+In October 2017, a year before opening the first of the current twenty brick-and-mortar Champion brand retail store in Los Angeles, Hanes announced a $60 million acquisition of Norcross, GA-based Alternative Apparel.

-In 2018, the company opened its first brick-and-mortar Champion brand retail store in Los Angeles.
-Currently there are 20 Champion stores open.
-Hanesbrands also has companies in United Kingdom, Italy, Germany, France and Spain.

-In November 2019, Chief Financial Officer Barry Hytinen left the company for a position at the storage and information management services company Iron Mountain.
+In November 2019, its CFO Barry Hytinen left the firm for a position at the storage and information management services company Iron Mountain.
+With his departure, chief accounting officer Scott Lewis took over as CFO starting in January 2020.

-Hanesbrands made a statement in April 2021 that Michael Dastugue would be assuming the role of chief financial officer on May 1.
-The company has not had a permanent CFO since the departure of Barry Hytinen in 2019, with chief accounting officer Scott Lewis serving as the interim CFO since January 2020.
-Mr. Dastugue, according to analyst David Swartz of Morningstar Research Services, will be leading the company in adapting to a growing customer preference for online shopping.
+In April 2021, the company made a statement saying that Michael Dastugue would assume the role of CFO on May 1.
+According to David Swartz of Morningstar Research Services, Dastugue will be leading Hanesbrands in adapting to a growing customer preference for online shopping.

+In 2024, Hanesbrands announced it would move its headquarters to the Park Building in downtown Winston-Salem.
+Meanwhile, after being there since 1993, the Oak Summit location would be taken over by Carolina University.

-In June 2024, Hanesbrands announced plans to sell the Champion brand to Authentic Brands for $1.2 billion.
-Also in 2024, Hanesbrands announced it would move its headquarters to the Park Building in downtown Winston-Salem and that Carolina University would take over the Oak Summit headquarters where it had been located since 1993.
-The company said the move "didn't stem" from the Champion sale.
+In June of the same year, it announced plans to sell the Champion brand to Authentic Brands Group for $1.2 billion.
+When reporting the change of headquarters, Hanesbrands stated that the relocation "didn't stem" because of the brand sale.

 In August 2025, Hanesbrands and Canadian clothing company Gildan announced a merger agreement in which Gildan would acquire Hanesbrands in a cash and stock deal valued at US$2.2 billion.
-The deal is expected to close in late 2025 or early 2026, pending shareholder approval.
+Expected to close in 2025 and early the following year, its shareholders approved the deal in November.

+On December 1, 2025, Gildan completed the acquisition of Hanesbrands.

+In July 2026, Gildan entered an agreement to sell its Hanesbrands Australia business to BB FIT Investments for US$490 million.